Psalm 5

 Psalm 5:1 & 2

-Give ear to my words, O Lord, consider my sighing.
-Listen to my cry for help, my King and my God, for to you I pray.
+For the leader.
+On wind instruments.
+A psalm of David: Give ear to my words, Adonai, consider my inmost thoughts.
+Listen to my cry for help, my king and my God, for I pray to you.

 We see that David knew where to go with his concerns.
 Many times we want to try all kinds of other things such as the advice of men or our own efforts before we resort to calling on the Lord.